-One of the most common ways that types of demons are classified in the study of demonology are by domain.
-When types of demons are classified by their domain, the demons are attributed to a specific activity such as moral sin, knowledge, questionable behavior that some people may be prone to, or certain misfortunes, maladies, or addictions.
-Each demon within its domain has its own tasks and abilities according to their authority and each demon interacts with mankind in their own unique way.
+One of the most common ways that types of demons are classified in the study of demonology is by domain.
+When types of demons are classified by their domain, the demons are attributed to a specific activity such as mortal sin, knowledge, questionable behavior that some people may be prone to, or certain misfortunes, sicknesses, or addictions.
+Each demon within its domain has its tasks and abilities according to their authority, and each demon interacts with humanity in their unique way.
 Below are various ways that different Types of Demons have been classified by domain throughout the ages.
 We also have a list of general demon names if that is what your looking for.

 What is a demon?

-Before we get started it is important to note what a demon is.
-According to Websters’s dictionary a demon is:
+Before we get started, the definition of a demon according to Webster’s dictionary, a demon is:

 Types of Demons